Toyota’s 1992-1996 Camry is the greatest used car ever. Here’s how it got to be that.

 Paint fades, that new car smell wafts away, upholstery wears, and dings and dents are inevitable.
 Great used cars don’t avoid those indignities, they wear them as battle scars.
 They’re indomitable and intrepid; reliable and resilient; and cheap to keep on the road.
 A great used car has an aging nobility to it.
 So, the greatest used car of them all is the 1992 to 1996 Toyota Camry.Continue reading

 Members of the Klipnik community are continually on the hunt for the very best used cars to be found on craigslist, Autotrader, eBay, and the like — whether they are mint examples, rare specimens, great values, or hopefully all of the above.
 And each week, the Klipnik editors choose one to highlight here.

-For the week of February 17, 2019, this low-mile R129 generation SL for less than $10,000 is our Used Car Find of the Week.Continue reading
+For the week of March 17, 2019, this low-mile C4 generation Corvette ZR-1 for just $22,000 is our Used Car Find of the Week.Continue reading

 You can’t help it.
 You’re captivated by the sleek styling, the open top, the storied heritage, the rumbling V8 that shoves you back in the seat.
 Let’s face it.
 You’ve got Corvette Fever.

 You’ve also got a budget ranging from $10,000 to $20,000 — a relatively modest outlay that nevertheless gains you access to three different generations of Chevrolet’s iconic sports car, spanning 30+ years and a wide variety of styling, engineering, and performance options.

 Here we give you the lowdown on these: the C4 (Corvette, 4th generation), C5, and C6.
 With values that rise in lockstep with their successive iterations, each generation has its own unique set of pros and cons.
 Picking the right one can be a difficult choice.

 But not to worry.
 No matter how badly you’ve got the fever, we’re here to help you find the cure.Continue reading